 Sophie has extensive experience as a research/evaluation manager and practitioner at Barnardo’s, Coram, Save the Children, in the NHS and as a consultant.
 She has in-depth knowledge of issues that matter for vulnerable children and young people.
 Child sexual exploitation was a key priority area during her three years at Barnardo’s.
 Author of Research for Development: a practical guide (Sage, second edition 2013), described by Oxfam as ‘undoubtedly the best guide to its subject we have’.
 She has led both Barnardo’s and Coram’s Research Ethics Committees, and wrote a guide to children’s ethical and meaningful participation in research for the UN Study on Violence against Children.

-Lisa is an experienced public policy manager, researcher and evaluator with over 15 years’ experience working in public policy across the children and young people’s agenda.
+Lisa is an experienced public policy and communications leader, researcher and evaluator with over 20 years’ experience working in public policy across the children and young people’s agenda.
 Lisa’s roles have focused on the issues affecting, and the provision of services and support to women, families, children and young people with a particular focus on those from vulnerable groups.
 Prior to joining the CSA Centre Lisa was the policy manager at the NSPCC leading the development of the policy agenda and strategy, campaign development and public affairs influencing across the remit of child abuse and neglect.

-Our support team manages our external affairs, communications, publications, contracts, projects, events and more.
+Our support team manages our contracts, projects, publications and more.